 In 1974, Ram Dass created the Hanuman Foundation, a non-profit foundation meant to embody the spirit of service inspired his Guru.
 The Hanuman Foundation developed the Prison-Ashram Project, directed by Bo and Sita Lozoff, which helped prison inmates grow spiritually during their incarceration and the Dying Project, conceived with Stephen Levine, which helped many bring awareness and compassion to the encounter with death.
 Also as part of the Hanuman Foundation, Dale Borglum founded and directed the Dying Center in Santa Fe, the first residential facility in the United States whose purpose was to support conscious dying.
 The Prison-Ashram Project, now called the Human Kindness Foundation, continues under Sita Lozoff in North Carolina and the Living/Dying Project, now a separate non-profit headed by Dale Borglum in the Bay Area, provides support for transforming the encounter with life-threatening illness into an opportunity for spiritual awakening.

 Other books include The Only Dance There Is (Anchor/ Doubleday); Grist For The Mill (with Stephen Levine, Harper Collins); Journey of Awakening: A Meditator’s Guidebook (with Dwarka Bonner and Daniel Goleman); Miracle of Love: Stories of Neem Karoli Baba (Hanuman Foundation); How Can I Help? (with Paul Gorman, Knopf); Compassion in Action: Setting Out on the Path of Service (with Mirabai Bush, Bell Tower Press), Still Here: Embracing Aging, Changing and Dying (Riverhead Books); One-Liners: A Mini-Manual for a Spiritual Life (Bell Tower Press); Paths to God: Living the Bhagavad Gita (Harmony Books).
 See the Ram Dass Books Timeline for more detail.

-The after effects of the stroke have once again changed his life and vastly altered his day, but he has been able to resume teaching and continues to share and teach.
-In 2004, following a life threatening infection, Ram Dass was forced to curtail travel and focus on recovering his health.
+The after-effects of the stroke once again changed his life, but he was able to resume teaching, writing and sharing his heart.
+In 2004, following a life-threatening infection, Ram Dass was forced to curtail travel and focus on recovering his health.